-Barrett was born in a Kentucky mountain cabin.
+George W. Barrett was born in a Kentucky mountain cabin.
 He left school after the 6th Grade and was first arrested as a teenager for moonshining.
-During the arrest, he pulled a gun and was shot by the arresting officer; just a flesh wound.
+During the arrest, he pulled a gun and was shot by the arresting officer, but it was just a flesh wound.
 After a small fine and short jail sentence, he participated in feuds and crime until, in 1917, he left for Cincinnati; probably until things cooled off for the five or six men he claimed to have killed.

-Soon, he with his revolver was in a shootout with his brother-in-law and his shotgun.
-The shotgun won and Barrett lost an eye.
+In Cincinnati he got a job as a streetcar conductor and fenced stolen jewelry on the side.
+With a pocket full of diamonds and a flourishing diamond smuggling business, he went back to Kentucky.
+There he got into a shootout, using a revolver, with his brother-in-law, using a shotgun.
+He lost the duel and an eye.
 He then quarreled with his 73-year-old mother and shot her dead; then his sister who tried to intervene.
 He left his country home and didn’t return until he had paid enough money to witnesses to assure a satisfactory outcome in his trial.
 He was tried twice without a conviction in 1931.

-After the trial, the district attorney hired him as a bodyguard and, in 1933, the district attorney was assassinated – after Barrett slipped away and dove under a car.
-He left Kentucky for good and started stealing cars and changing the serial numbers, operating his newfound criminal enterprise across the country, as far west as San Diego, California.
+After the trial, the district attorney hired him as a bodyguard.
+In 1933, the district attorney was assassinated after Barrett dove under a car.

 When Agents Klein and Donald McGovern arrived in Hamilton and found Barrett had fled, they guessed where he was going.
 They drove toward College Corner, followed minutes behind by Butler County Sheriff John Schumacher and Deputy Charles Walke.